News Related to Audible Captions Program (Updated Jan 14, 2020)

 This article was originally published on August 26th, 2019 under the headline, "IBPA Supports AAP Lawsuit Against Audible Captions Program."
-It was updated September 3rd, 9th, 10th,13th, and October 4th, 2019.
+It has been updated periodically since then.
 Read the full report below.

 (Manhattan Beach, California - August 26, 2019) -- Independent Book Publishers Association (IBPA) members are advised that IBPA fully supports the Association of American Publishers (AAP) lawsuit seeking to block implementation of the Audible Captions program.